Serpentine Tumbled Stones media thumbnails

 How much does it weigh exactly?

 Clean with a soft cloth slightly dampened with water.
-Store separately from harder stones to avoid micro-scratches.
+Store separately from harder stones to prevent micro-scratching.
 Avoid mild acids and prolonged exposure to intense sunlight.
 More in the jewelry care guide.

 See also: all tumbled stones · meditation stones · cabochons.